-Chipmunks like shrubs and rock walls as they provide convenient places to hide.
+Chipmunks like shrubs and rock walls because they provide convenient places to hide.
 Removing these types of plants and structures from near your house will make your yard more dangerous and less attractive to chipmunks.

 Put Up an Owl Box

 Eliminating chipmunks through attracting one of their predators is a way to work with nature to fix the problem.
 Build an owl box to try to attract these beautiful nighttime predators to your yard.
-Owls feed on small rodents, like chipmunks.
+Owls feed on small rodents like chipmunks.
 Not only will the owl take care of chipmunk control, but will also control voles, moles, mice and rats.